TVCC participates in the Federal Work-Study Program

 Only students who have completed a FAFSA application and have received an offer of federal work-study funding in their award package can be employed in the Federal Work-Study Program.
 If you have been offered work-study funding, you may compete for an on- or off-campus work study position.

 When can I start work and how much can I work?

-If you are hired for a position at the job fair, you may begin working as soon as Human Resources and Financial Aid have processed your paperwork.
-This will usually take a day.
-You cannot work more than 19 hours per week nor can you exceed your total award for the term.
+If you are hired for a position, you may begin working as soon as Human Resources and Financial Aid have processed your Work Study Referral Form and your I-9 and W-4.
+This will usually take a day after they are received.
+You cannot work more than 19 hours per week, nor can you exceed your total award for the term.

 Can any student work in a federal work-study position?

 No. Work-study designated jobs are available ONLY to students who are eligible for the Federal Work-Study program.